Uganda Entry Requirements

 Prohibited Items

-- Hazardous waste and toxic substances - environmental protection laws strictly enforced
+- Hazardous waste and materials - Prohibited for environmental safety.

 Restricted Items